Gardening organically since 1968

 Here are some tips for using manure

 - After five decades of organic gardening, I now buy manure in sacks at the hardware or garden store.

 Mom did the same.
 Manure in sacks is easy, not very smelly, and bug-free.
 The problem is that the plastic bags

-- If you would rather get free manure, take some sacks or big buckets or a truck to a stable
+- If you would rather get free manure, take some sacks or big buckets or a truck to a horse stable

 Where horses, cows, and chickens are living, manure is a waste product.
 Get permission before